Level 1 vs Level 2 Market Data: What's the Difference?

 You day trade, scalp, or take multiple trades per session

-You need to check liquidity before putting on size
+You check liquidity before putting on size

 Your edge uses order flow, market depth, or tape context